 What are the pros and cons of a balance transfer credit card?

 There are two types of balance transfer credit cards — rewards credit cards and cards with a long 0% intro APR period on balance transfers.
 The benefits and drawbacks will vary based on your card choice.

 - Lower debt.
 Avoid paying interest on your debt, so you can pay it off faster.

 - No annual fee.
 Pay off your debt faster by minimizing fees.
 Most credit cards with 0% intro APR period on balance transfers have no annual fee.

 - Potential signup bonus.
 Earn a bonus upon signup if you get a rewards credit card.
-Balance transfer cards with no rewards don’t come with a signup bonus of any kind.
+Balance transfer cards without rewards don’t come with a signup bonus of any kind.

 - Balance transfer fees.
 Pay between 3% and 5% of the amount you transfer.
-You can find some credit cards with no balance transfer fee, however.
+But you can find some credit cards with no balance transfer fee.

 - Balance transfer amount limits.
 Card issuers limit your balance transfer amount either up to the size of your credit line or up to a certain amount, typically between $7,500 and $15,000.

 - Balance transfer restrictions.
 You can’t make balance transfers from accounts within the same bank or within affiliated financial institutions.